MRN0op/OrderMe/README.md

 ## About the Project

-**Order Me** is a web application designed to help restaurants manage their delivery personnel efficiently.
+**OrderMe** is a web application designed to help restaurants manage their delivery personnel efficiently.
 The platform allows restaurants to register, add delivery drivers, and assign orders while providing real-time updates on delivery status and navigation support.

 ## Team